-- Fuse, a company with certain directors and former officers in common with the Company; and - Nickel Rock Resources Inc. (formerly Nevada Energy Metals Inc.), a company with certain directors, officers, and former officers in common with the Company.
+For the period ended 31 March 2022 and 2021, the Company had transactions with Nickel Rock Resources Inc. (formerly Nevada Energy Metals Inc.), a company with certain directors, officers, and former officers in common with the Company.

-Notes to the Consolidated Interim Financial Statements For the three months ended 31 March 2021 and 2020 (Unaudited)
+Notes to the Consolidated Interim Financial Statements For the three months ended 31 March 2022 and 2021 (Unaudited)